Museum Development Network: Evaluation Tender – Deadline Extended

 Manchester University, on behalf of the MDC, seeks a consultant with relevant experience and expertise to evaluate the national pilot of a methodology of museums’ self-assessment.
 The methodology is currently operating as a national pilot in each region during 2018-19 and builds on the East Midlands Museum Development self-assessment business diagnostic.
 The evaluation findings will inform the development of a national self-assessment methodology in preparation for implementation from January 2019.
 This work will support MDN to develop a collective response to the ACE SMART objective and to support the following objectives: the MD programme development; resilience of museums in the nine English regions; identification of national trends and needs of museums; and track some of the impact of MD interventions and support given to museums.

 This work would form Stage 1 of a formative evaluation process.
 Stage 2 is to be separately commissioned in 2019-20 following the implementation the self-assessment tool across the nine regions for a sufficient period of time.

-The deadline for proposal submission is 5pm on the 7th September 2018.
-The interview date for short-listed proposals is 25th September 2018.
-The successful consultancy will be informed by the 1st October.
-The inception meeting will take place with the successful consultant on the 3rd October 2018.
-The location for interview and inception meeting are to be confirmed.
+The deadline for proposal submission is 5pm on the 8th October 2018.
+The interview date for short-listed proposals is 17th October 2018 (Venue TBC).
+The successful consultancy will be informed by the 26th October.
+The inception meeting will take place with the successful consultant and the steering group in November.